Wanata: Namesake

 Two United States Navy ships have been named USS Wahneta and one has been named USS Waneta in honor of Waneta.

 Waneta Hall, a residence hall at South Dakota State University, was named in honor of Chief Waneta in 1959.
 This renewed a pattern of alliteration to name buildings using words from the Lakota language.
 Three other residence halls on the campus had earlier been named Wenona (meaning first-born daughter) Hall, (1917), Wecota (meaning second-born daughter) Hall (1919) and Wecota Annex (1940).
 Wenona and Wecota Halls are now used as office buildings and have been placed on the National Register of Historic Places listings in Brookings County, South Dakota.
 Wecota Annex has also become an office building; it was last used for housing students during the 2012-13 academic year.
 Waneta Hall continues to be used as a residence for students as of 2014.

+The town of Wanatah, Indiana, located in LaPorte County, Indiana, is named for Wanata.

 Chief Wanataan II

 Waneta's son was called Wanata II or Waanatan II (1828-1897).
 Their names are in almost every history book dealing with Minnesota and the two Dakota States.
 Waanatan II was born in 1828 on the Elm River (Pecan Wakpa) north of what is now Aberdeen, South Dakota.
 When his father was assassinated in 1848, the Pabaksa (Cut Head) band of Yanktonai split into three groups, each led by a son.
 Waanatan II moved to Lake Traverse (Bde Hdakinyan = Cross-Wise Lake) associating himself with his mother's people, the Sisitunwan Dakota.
 Waanatan II forbade Little Crow from crossing his lands to escape Federal troops during the Minnesota Uprising of the Dakota War of 1862.
 Suffering many hardships during the war which followed, he finally surrendered his band some five years later and resided on the Spirit Lake Reservation (Miniwakan Oyanke) in north central North Dakota.